Shapes and Colors Vocabulary

 Shades

-• Charcoal: A very dark grey, similar to the color of burnt wood
+• Charcoal: A very dark gray, similar to the color of burnt wood

 • Crimson: A deep, intense red with a slightly bluish hue

-• Plum: A deep, brownish-purple resembling the color of a ripe plum
+• Plum: A dark, brownish-purple resembling the color of a ripe plum

-• Olive: A dark, muted green with a hint of yellow, like the color of green olives
+• Olive: A dark, muted green with a hint of yellow

 Tints

-A tint occurs when white is added to a color, resulting in lighter and softer hues.
-Here are some tints of advanced colors:
+A tint is created when white is added to a base color, resulting in a lighter and softer hue.
+Tints often appear pale, gentle, or pastel-like.

-• Ivory: A delicate, pale yellow-white, resembling the color of ivory from elephant tusks
+• Ivory: A delicate, pale yellow-white resembling natural ivory

-• Pea green: A pale, yellow-green, reminiscent of the hue of fresh peas
+• Pea green: A soft, light yellow-green similar to fresh peas

 List of Colors (by Categories)